 - Join as an individual or book for private groups up to 45

-Meet The Speaker, John
+Meet the Host, John

 John has been a professional historian and speaker for over 40 years.
 For much of that time, John also taught at the University of Kent as well as for the WEA and Denman College.
 His specialist subject is ecclesiology – the study of church architecture and associated topics.